San Jose State Spartans football: Bowl games

-San Jose State has made 12 bowl appearances and has an overall bowl game record of 7–5.
+San Jose State has made 14 bowl appearances and has an overall bowl game record of 7–7.
+Their most recent bowl appearance was on December 24, 2024, when they faced the South Florida Bulls in the 2024 Hawaii Bowl in Honolulu, Hawaii.

 Home stadium

 Known as Spartan Stadium for over eight decades, CEFCU stadium officially opened in 1933 as a 4,000-seat facility.
 The stadium featured large berms on the east, west, north and south sides of the field, which gave the stadium a "sunken bowl" appearance.
 The stadium's seating capacity was increased to 8,500 in 1936, and later expanded incrementally to a total seating capacity of just over 18,000 by 1948.
 The most recent additions came in the 1980s when the capacity of the stadium was expanded from approximately 18,000 to just over 31,000 by adding end zone bleachers, an upper deck and boxes on the west side.

 In 1998, the field was widened and other renovations were carried out for the MLS San Jose Earthquakes soccer team in accordance with official FIFA regulations.
 As a result of these renovations, parts of the stands closest to the playing field were removed, thus lowering available seating for all sports to 30,456.
-In 2019, seating capacity was temporarily reduced to 21,520 as part of a massive east-side stadium renovation project.
-The project is scheduled to be completed in August 2023.

 In August 2016, Citizens Equity First Credit Union purchased sole naming rights to Spartan Stadium for $8.7 million.
 The deal between CEFCU and San José State University will last for 15 years.

+In 2019, seating capacity was temporarily reduced to 21,520 as part of a massive east-side stadium renovation project.
+Phase I of the project, which included construction of the $70 million Spartan Athletic Center, was completed in August 2023.
+Phase II, which is tentatively slated to include installation of premium spectator seating on the stadium's east side, remains in the planning stages as of 2023.

-Other distinctive and unique features of the stadium include the original 1933 Romanesque balustrade spanning the entire east and west sidelines and the CEFCU Stadium "Ring of Honor" displayed along the west side upper deck.
+Other distinctive and unique features of the stadium include the original 1933 Romanesque balustrade spanning the entire east and west sidelines, and the CEFCU Stadium "Ring of Honor" displayed along the west side upper deck.